Would you like to get more information or apply?

 In your dental assistant courses, you will learn how to prepare patients for treatment, assist dentists during treatment, process radiographs, perform infection control procedures, maintain patient records, and other general administrative duties.
 Additionally, you’ll study environmental health and safety, oral facial science, and other core dentistry subjects.

-CDI College's Dental Assisting program in Calgary and Edmonton is accredited by the Commission of Dental Accreditation of Canada (CDAC).
-The program provides both comprehensive and intensive education and training leading to a career as a Certified Dental Assistant.
+CDI College's Dental Assisting program in Calgary and Edmonton is accredited by the Commission on Dental Accreditation of Canada (CDAC).
+The program provides both comprehensive and intensive education and training as the first step toward a career as a Dental Assistant.

 Our instructors here are absolutely incredible.
 They're so motivating and encourage us to work together.
 Every day I feel like I make progress.

 This course provides an overview and introduction to the Dental Assisting Program.
 Emphasis will be placed on the required safety precautions required for the dental assistant.
 It also addresses the concept of standard precautions, dental health care worker safety, and relevant clinical procedures including barrier techniques, surface cleaners and disinfectants, and proper heat sterilization.
 Radiation hygiene and safety procedures will be emphasized.

 This section will discuss the professionalism and legalities of all members of the dental team.
 It will enable students to understand the expectations of the profession and the workplace.
 Students will consider their role on the dental team, identify other members of the team, develop an appreciation for being affiliated with a profession, and learn how to use a problem-solving approach to deal with conflicts that may arise within the dental team.